 One by one this winter, the bank’s contemporaries announced right-sizing campaigns.
 Morgan Stanley said in December it would let go of 1,600 workers.
 Goldman Sachs followed with an estimated 3,200.
-Then BNY Mellon with 1,500.
-Capital One with 1,100.
+Then BNY Mellon with 1,500, and Capital One with 1,100.

 By its messaging, Bank of America may have seemed a port in the storm.
 A BofA spokesperson told Banking Dive in January the company did not have plans for widespread job cuts.

 Reports indicated tightening nonetheless.
 Bank of America instituted a partial hiring freeze to curb costs and brace for a possible recession, sources told Bloomberg in January.
 The bank would continue to hire for some key roles, the wire service reported, but would hold off on bringing in new hires until midyear or when the economy improves.

 A month later, reports surfaced that the bank was planning to cut 200 investment-banking roles.
 Still, with more than 200,000 employees companywide, 200 may not register as “widespread.”

 A 4,000-job reduction (counting 1,000 so far in April and the 3,000 expected through June), however, represents 2% of Bank of America’s workforce.
 That’s the same percentage Morgan Stanley aimed to shed when it essentially kicked off the right-sizing season.

 A Bank of America spokesperson Tuesday maintained that attrition — not layoffs — accounted for April’s reduction of 1,000 employees, according to American Banker.

 A number of theories could explain the math.
 It could be that these were open positions the bank decided in April to stop counting.